microsoft/commercial-marketplace-offer-solution/README.md

-# Azure Marketplace Samples and Scripts
+# Commercial Marketplace Samples and Scripts
 This repository contains a set of samples and scripts that can be used a starting point for customers to build their own Azure Marketplace offerings.

 ## Prerequisites